The Engagement Difference

 Challenging, real conversations happen in an environment of support – and the workplace becomes a safer, more engaged community.

-When conflict occurs in the workplace, the restorative approach will:
+When conflict occurs in the workplace, the engagement approach will:

 - bring together those involved in the conflict to find a way forward